-- Enterprise ready workforce capacity planning solutions are an improvement platform, an enabler for a next organizational maturity level.
+- Enterprise-ready workforce scheduling planning solution are an improvement platform, an enabler for the next organizational maturity level.

-In many organizations with expensive staffing and volatile demand, capacity planning tools have a potential of 5% to 10% reallocatable FTE.
+In many organizations with expensive staffing and volatile resource demand planning, capacity planning tools have a potential of 5% to 10% reallocatable FTE.
 This annual value of 200 to 500K goes far beyond the marginal 22K saving we calculated in the Hidden Factory example.
 But it draws the scale between the pragmatics and the believers.
 Where are you on that scale?
-If you want a copy of the Excel that I used in the example, Just ask…!
+If you want an alternative to the Excel that I used in the example, Just ask…!